Welcome to our Microcertificate in UN SDG Impact!

 Microcourse Contact Information:

 Single microcourses do not qualify for academic credit.
 However, enrolled students can add three microcourses together, purchase a Microcourse Credit Conversion option, pay the difference between the cost of the microcourses and a regular trimester course at their degree level and submit your reflection journals and a Final Creative Assignment for grading.
 If you complete all 9 microcourses in this series, you could earn 3 academic credits if you are enrolled in a degree program.
-Please contact our registrar for more information – registrar @ ubiquityuniversity.org. (sorry, direct link not provided due to spam bots).
+For assistance with this, please email our Registrar at email@example.com.